Adaz99/mongodb/README.md

 ​
 What did you need to do to provision a vm to run mongo db?

+set up vagrant on my local machine
+Configure the vagrant file
+Create shell scripts for the app and mongodb
+Vagrant up on the machine to get everything up and running

 ​

 What did you need to do to provision a vm to: